unrealwork/atsd-use-cases/research/analysis/economic-policy-uncertainty/README.md

 ![](./images/epu-gdp-russia.png)
 [![](./images/button.png)](https://apps.axibase.com/chartlab/ebbe24c0/#fullscreen)

-*Fig. 4*: The left and right axis display different orders of value based on the `axis` setting.
+> The left and right axis display different orders of value based on the `axis` setting.
 Open the Editor window in ChartLab to see the syntax for such expressions.

 Dual axis visualizations are helpful for comparing data of different orders of magnitude.
 In the above case for example the per capita GDP value tracks quite closely to the annual average EPU Index value for the Russian Federation.

 ## SQL Queries

 Election season is a notoriously uncertain economic time period for the United States, as elections have been known to represent dramatic changes in policy and personnel that reshape the face of American policy.
-Using the below SQL query to track the EPU Index during election years only, and comparing that data to the election results, it is expected that more contested elections should generate a higher EPU Index.
+Using the below SQL query to track the EPU Index during election years only, and comparing that data to the election results, it is expected that more contested elections generate a higher EPU Index.

 ```sql
 SELECT year(time) AS Election, value AS EPU_Index